h5py/h5py/README.txt

   Create and use datasets with chunking, compression, or other filters transparently.

-- Command-line browsing of HDF5 files, including the capability to import HDF5 objects into an interactive Python session.

 - Dictionary-style access to HDF5 groups and attributes, including iteration.

-- Automatic creation of HDF5 datasets, named types and hard links, by dictionary-style assignment.
-For example, Group["Name"] = <Numpy array>
-  creates a dataset.

 Low-Level
 ---------